Moving to Malta from UK.

 If you plan a short stay (up to 90 days in a 180-day period) for business, tourism or visiting family, a Malta Schengen Visa is required.

-For official requirements, consult Government of Malta – Schengen Visa Information.
+For official requirements, consult Government of Malta Schengen visa information.

-Malta Citizenship by Investment & Residency by Investment
+Malta Residency by Investment & Citizenship Options

 For years, Malta Citizenship by Investment offered a direct route to a Maltese passport through the Individual Investor Programme (IIP).
 This scheme is now effectively closed, following EU concerns in March 2025, about citizenship without strong local ties.